Kernel-Nomad/EasyPages/README.md

 * **Project Visualization**: List all your Cloudflare Pages sites.
 * **Create Projects**: Basic option to create new projects and upload files locally (Direct Upload).
+* **Delete Deployments**: Bulk delete previous deployments or clean up the entire history to manage storage and limits.
 * **Deployments**: Trigger manual deployments directly from the interface.
 * **Domains**: View associated domains and add new custom domains.
 * **Configuration**: Update build settings and environment variables.